rdnsx/RDNSX-IPmon-for-Mac/Readme.md

 ## Description

-The Uptime Kuma Client is a simple and intuitive GUI application for monitoring the online status of a specified local or remote IP address or domain and connects to your Uptime Kuma Server using the push monitor type.
+The Uptime Kuma Client is a simple and intuitive GUI application for monitoring the online status of a specified local or remote IP address or domain and connects to your Uptime Kuma Server using the Push monitor type.

 ## Features